VMashanov/nr_proto/README.md

 # nr_proto

-Prototype of separating requests between nginx and rack app
+Prototype of separating requests between nginx and rack app.
+Example of case when frontend returns by nginx server but rack app is handling another requests.

 ## Steps